-RIM releases fiscal Q2 earnings: $4.2 billion in revenue, 200,000 PlayBooks shipped [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+RIM releases fiscal Q2 earnings: $4.2 billion in revenue, 200,000 PlayBooks shipped [UPDATED]Alex Wagner - Editorial Director of News and Content

 BlackBerry manufacturer Research In Motion today announced its earnings for the fiscal second quarter of 2012.
 Total revenue for Q2 reached $4.17 billion, down 15 percent from $4.9 billion in the previous quarter.
 Meanwhile, RIM's net income for Q2 finished at $329 million, down from $695 in fiscal Q1 2012.
 Moving on to the hardware, RIM says that it shipped approximately 10.6 million BlackBerry smartphones in Q2, down from 13.2 million last quarter.
 Co-CEO Jim Balsillie attributed the drop in smartphone shipments to "lower than expected demand for older models."
 Shipments of the BlackBerry PlayBook reached 200,000 in the fiscal second quarter.
 That number is down from 500,000 in Q1.
 There is some good news to be found here, though, as RIM touted the fact that the BlackBerry subscriber base grew a total of 40% year over year, surpassing 70 million total users.

 Looking forward, RIM expects shipments of BlackBerry smartphones are expected to grow to between 13.5 million and 14.5 million in the fiscal third quarter.
 The company is also expecting a jump in revenue somewhere in the range of $5.3 billion and $5.6 billion.